Amishavishwakarma/loginSignup-js-mysql/README.md

 Login and Register Form
 ====================================

-A login and signup form using HTML, PHP, and MySQL.
+A login and signup form using Nodejs and MySQL.
 This form allows users to register and login.
 All information is stored in a MySQL database.
 After successful login the user is redirected.

 Prerequisites